John 14:6 I am the Way, the Truth, and the Life. No one comes to the Father except through Me.

 John 4:13-14 Jesus answered and said to her, “Everyone who drinks of this water shall thirst again; ( Christ is speaking of the physical water that the women came to the well for)14 but whoever drinks of the water that I shall give him ( a spiritual water which is the word of God) shall never thirst; but the water that I shall give him shall become in him a well of water springing up to eternal life.” (the water Christ is offering us is water that will lead us towards repentance and in receiving the gift of the holy spirit and eternal life, ).
 Christ was speaking here to a Samaritan to whom the gospel was not being preached to at this time, but to Israel only.
 But in spite of that fact, she had heard enough (just a few crumbs) to become thirsty for more of Gods words.
-But unlike the time frame that this Samaritan women lived in, we today do live in a time where the gospel has been made available not only to Israel but to Gentiles as well, it is available to all who what it, (the key word here is wanting it with clean heart.)
+But unlike the time frame that this Samaritan women lived in, we today do live in a time where the gospel has been made available not only to Israel but to Gentiles as well, it is available to all who what it, God has given man freewill, so God will not force man to accept salvation, but he does offer it, through Christ. (the key word here is wanting it with clean heart.)
 Once we drink of the gospel, Christ desires for us to stay thirsty for the word of God until his return, for it will not be until that time, when the Kingdom is finally established (on earth) that our complete thirst will be satisfied, as mentioned in Revelation 7: 16-17 They shall hunger no more, neither thirst anymore; neither shall the sun beat down on them, nor any heat; 17 for the Lamb in the center of the throne shall be their shepherd, and shall guide them to springs of the water of life; and God shall wipe every tear from their eyes.

 There is no price placed on the word of God, we have free access to it.